 In today’s business travel environment, many travel managers are feeling the pressure to show up stronger than ever.
 With risk and spend management high on the business agenda, the c-suite is paying attention to travel in a new way.
-The spotlight is now on how travel managers can juggle risk management and savings to create a successful, safety-conscious programme.
+The spotlight is now on how travel managers can juggle risk management and savings to create a successful, safety-conscious program.

 Seek out insight

 Successful people have a few things in common; they listen and learn from subject matter experts, research and use data, and assimilate it to inform their decisions.
 It’s impossible to know everything, especially in these uncertain times.
-We’ve pulled together some suggestions to help you lead your organisation forward, grow your own expertise, and get you ready for when your travel programme is back in full swing.
+We’ve pulled together some suggestions to help you lead your organization forward, grow your own expertise, and get you ready for when your travel program is back in full swing.

 Here are a few steps you can take: